J. Stephen Ford

 B.S., Oklahoma State University, 1970

-Steve Ford is a technical leader in the design of structural assessments, failure investigations, and large, complex buildings who has made significant contributions to the built environment.
-He has been involved in the design of buildings, structural research, full-time university teaching, forensics engineering, and authoring nationally-recognized structural engineering papers.
+Steve Ford is a technical leader in the design of structural assessments, failure investigations, and large, complex buildings and has made significant contributions to the built environment.
+He has been involved in building design, structural research, full-time university teaching, forensics engineering, and authoring nationally recognized structural engineering papers.

 Ford moved from his early-career desire to teach in the academic classroom to professional consulting.
 In 1980, he and Bob Zahl, P.E., AIA co-founded Zahl-Ford, Inc. The firm specializes in structural condition assessments, strength and serviceability failure investigations, and repair and strengthening projects.

-He now leads Zahl-Ford technical teams and serves an “internal consultant” to his peers and younger engineers.
-Through his leadership, the firm has developed the reputation for providing workable solutions to “sticky, messy, nasty, complicated” structural problems.
+He now leads Zahl-Ford technical teams and serves as an internal consultant to his peers and younger engineers.
+Through his leadership, the firm has developed a reputation for providing workable solutions to “sticky, messy, nasty, complicated” structural problems.

 Several of the projects with which Ford has been significantly involved have earned state and national recognition.
-Among these are three projects which won Oklahoma Grand Conceptor Awards and/or National Recognition Awards from the American Council of Engineering Companies (ACEC) and one project which won the Prestressed Concrete Institute’s Best Total Precast Building Award.
-He is currently involved in several professional organizations and has served as Chairman of ACEC-OK and president of the Structural Engineering Council of Oklahoma and the Oklahoma Chapter of the American Concrete Institute (ACI).
+Among these are three projects that won the Oklahoma Grand Conceptor Awards and/or National Recognition Awards from the American Council of Engineering Companies (ACEC) and one project that won the Prestressed Concrete Institute’s Best Total Precast Building Award.
+He is currently involved in several professional organizations and has served as chairman of ACEC-OK and president of the Structural Engineering Council of Oklahoma and the Oklahoma Chapter of the American Concrete Institute (ACI).

-Ford also received the ACI Wason Medal for Most Meritorius Paper along with Donald C. Chang and John E. Breen in 1983 for their series of four papers.
+Ford, Donald C. Chang, and John E. Breen also received the ACI Wason Medal for Most Meritorious Paper in 1983 for their series of four papers.